mit-pdos/daisy-nfsd/README.md

 ## Compiling

-Run `make` to verify everything and `make compile` to compile the file-system and bank examples to Go.
+Run `make verify` to verify everything and `make compile` to compile the file-system and bank examples to Go (the generated code goes into `dafnygen/`).

 You'll need Dafny 3 on your $PATH.
 Compilation additionally depends on goimports to remove unused imports: